 "We stop, we come back, we stop on the changeovers.
 I think this is a little bit dangerous for the body with these very heavy conditions."

 Nadal and Sinner only got on court at 10:30pm after Schwartzman and Thiem had taken five hours to decide their quarter-final.

 They also had to wait for another women's last-eight tie to be completed after two others had kicked off the programme.

-The sparse and shivering crowd that greeted them wore thick coats, scarves and hats.
+The sparse crowd that greeted them wore thick coats, scarves and hats.